Types of Copywriting Specialties Companies

 You’ll learn about your client’s ideal customer and how the product or service solves a problem for them.
 What makes a prospect want to buy Product A over Product B?
 What is the market differentiator?
 Then create content throughout the funnel around what makes the product unique.

-SEO copywriters create content designed to attract organic search traffic, using keywords and metrics to select topics and optimize content for search engines.
+As an SEO/AIO copywriter, you’ll create effective content designed for website visitors first and foremost, but also to attract organic search traffic.
+You’ll do this by using keywords and metrics to select topics and optimize content that matches what people are looking for.

 You want to ensure you’re using the right words and phrases associated with the content your client is aiming to rank for.